I’m all-in on a good Montessori Easter basket, but I must admit: I usually don’t plan well for it.

-And for the filler, here are some ideas:
+And here are some Easter basket fillers:

-- Pom poms (we use these for transferring activities and in arts and crafts all the time)
+- Pom poms: We use these for transferring activities and in arts and crafts all the time.

-- Shredded paper (grab any paper that needs to be recycled and have a tearing/shredding party with your toddlers!)
+- Shredded paper: Grab any paper that needs to be recycled and have a tearing/shredding party with your toddlers!

 Let me know in the comments what other ideas you have for unconventional Easter baskets and Easter grass/filler!

-I personally love putting some Easter candy in my kid’s baskets (looking at you Cadbury eggs and Lindt chocolate bunny), but I hope this article gives you plenty of non-candy, Montessori-aligned ideas for your Easter basket this year.
+I personally love putting some Easter candy in my kid’s baskets (looking at you Cadbury eggs and Lindt chocolate bunny), but I hope this article gives you plenty of non-candy, Montessori-aligned ideas for your Montessori Easter basket this year.